CropEvol/FAO_practice/README.md

 <a name="section1"></a>
 ![title](textbook/title.png)

-In this practice part, Please open 2 windows, Web browser & Webex page if possible.
+In this practice part, Please open 2 windows(Web browser & Webex) if possible.

-You can see trainer's sharing page & your own page.
+You can see your own page & trainer's sharing window.

 | No. | date | contents |
 |:---|:---|:---|